Nutrient/Nutritional Panel Testing

 Summary of Evidence

 For individuals who have mood disorders, fibromyalgia, or unexplained fatigue, or healthy individuals who seek to optimize health and fitness who receive nutritional panel testing, the evidence includes several systematic reviews on the association between a single condition and a single nutrient and on the treatment of specific conditions with nutritional supplements.
-Relevant outcomes are symptoms, change in disease status, and functional outcomes.
+The relevant outcomes are symptoms, change in disease status, and functional outcomes.
 There was no evidence of associations between fibromyalgia or unexplained fatigue and nutrient deficiencies.
 Systematic reviews have found statistically significant associations between depression and levels of several nutrients; however, there is no evidence that nutrient supplementation for patients with depression improves health outcomes.
 Also, there is no direct evidence on the health benefits of nutritional panel testing for any condition, including testing healthy individuals, and no evidence that nutritional panel testing is superior to testing for individual nutrients for any condition.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

 Practice Guidelines and Position Statements